drego85/LinuxDay2015_PhishingTest/README.md

-# LinuxDay2015 Phishing Demonstration
-Phishing Demonstration during Linux Day 2015
+# Linux Day 2015 Phishing Demonstration

 During the Linux Day 2015 in Orvieto (Italy) I have demonstrated what is phishing.